S&P 500 ticks higher as investors weigh stimulus against virus worries

 By Medha Singh and Devik Jain

-The video streaming service's shares weighed the most on the S&P 500 and the Nasdaq and also pulled the communication services sector .SPLRCL down 0.9%.

-The S&P 500 and the Dow are set to close the week higher as optimism over an eventual coronavirus vaccine helped investors look past a continuous surge in COVID-19 cases.
-The United States saw 77,000 new infections on Thursday.
+The S&P 500 and the Dow are set to close the week higher as optimism over an eventual coronavirus vaccine and hopes of a post-pandemic economic recovery helped investors look past a continuous surge in COVID-19 cases.
+The United States witnessed 77,000 new infections on Thursday.

-"It's going to be fairly range bound until we get more transparency into exactly how the coronavirus virus is going to affect us long term," said David Trainer, chief executive officer of investment research firm New Constructs in Nashville, Tennessee.
+"It's going to be fairly range bound until we get more transparency into exactly how the coronavirus is going to affect us long-term," said David Trainer, chief executive officer of investment research firm New Constructs in Nashville, Tennessee.

-"I don't see a lot of downside, but I do see a lot of rotation away from the really expensive large-cap tech names, into more reasonably valued individual security."
+"I don't see a lot of downside, but I do see a lot of rotation away from the really expensive large-cap tech names, into more reasonably valued individual securities."

-High-flying companies including Microsoft Corp MSFT.O, Apple Inc AAPL.O and Amazon.com AMZN.O which have powered Wall Street's recovery since March slipped on Friday.
+The Nasdaq was set to end the week lower as investors sold shares of high-flying companies including Microsoft Corp MSFT.O, Apple Inc AAPL.O and Amazon.com Inc AMZN.O and moved into cyclical sectors.

 The utilities .SPLRCU and healthcare .SPXHC sectors rose the most among the major S&P sectors.

-"It's going to be very messy over the next couple of weeks, as Republicans and Democrats go back and forth.
-I suspect they're going to end up settling somewhere closer to maybe one and a half to two trillion in fiscal stimulus," said David Bahnsen, chief investment officer, the Bahnsen Group, based in Newport Beach, California.

-The S&P 500 and the Dow have risen so far this week after promising data on a COVID-19 vaccine helped investors look past a record-breaking increase in coronavirus cases in the United States.
+"Both Republicans and Democrats have a strong incentive to agree upon further pre-election stimulus.
+It's not a matter of 'if' a stimulus passes, it's just what the size and content of that package looks like," said Andrea Bevis, senior vice president, UBS Private Wealth Management, based in Boston.

+BlackRock Inc BLK.N, the world's largest asset manager, rose 3.9% after reporting a jump in quarterly profit as investors poured money into its fixed-income funds and cash management services.

-Advancing issues outnumbered decliners by a 1.36-to-1 ratio on the NYSE.
-Advancing issues outnumbered decliners by a 1.53-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 1.57-to-1 ratio on the NYSE and by a 1.82-to-1 ratio on the Nasdaq.

-The S&P index recorded 27 new 52-week highs and no new lows, while the Nasdaq recorded 65 new highs and 6 new lows.
+The S&P index recorded 35 new 52-week highs and no new lows, while the Nasdaq recorded 73 new highs and seven new lows.

-(Reporting by Devik Jain and Medha Singh in Bengaluru; Editing by Maju Samuel)
+(Reporting by Devik Jain and Medha Singh in Bengaluru; Editing by Maju Samuel and Anil D'Silva)

 ((Devik.Jain@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2062; ;))